oraxzai/cybersecurity-soc-portfolio/10-KQL-Queries/query-notes.md

 Practise Kusto Query Language (KQL) for Windows authentication investigations in Microsoft Sentinel and Azure Log Analytics.

-Exercises use both collected Windows Security events and synthetic datasets.
+The exercises use collected Windows Security events and synthetic datasets.
 Synthetic results validate query logic; they do not represent actual activity on the lab computer.